lnyuan/SEUinSD/README.markdown

-# Stable Diffusion Fault Injection
+# Stable Diffusion Fault Injection and Detection

 This repository contains the code for fault injection experiments on Stable Diffusion models, as described in [PAPER TITLE].
 The code implements a custom `StableDiffusionPipeline` and performs fault injection in the UNet components to study their impact on image generation quality.